dylanjones248/Data-Science-Portfolio/README.md

 ## [Superstore Sales Dashboard](https://github.com/dylanjones248/Data-Science-Portfolio/blob/main/Superstore%20Sales.ipynb)

+- Designed and built interactive product sales dashboard in Tableau to visually present insights of year-to-date performance
+- Identified KPIs of product sales and determined most effective visualization methods for managers to utilize the data
 - Explored and cleaned dataset of 9,800 sales from a superstore before creating a sales dashboard in Tableau
 - Utilized Pandas to fill in null values, remove duplicates, update data types, modify formatting, and identify unique categorical values
 - Created visuals with MatPlotLib to more easily identify abnormailities in the sales data